Top 5 Types Of Insurance Your Startup Needs

 As a startup business, no matter what industry you’re going into, you’ll need to ensure that you have the right legal protection from the beginning of the process.
 Starting a business comes with so many different risks and you’ll want to make sure that you’re in the best position possible if any of these become a reality.

-One of the key ways that you can protect you, your business and its employees is through business insurance.
-But if you’re unsure as to which types you require, the prospect of them can seem very daunting.
+One of the key ways that you can protect yourself, your business, and its employees is through business insurance.
+But if you’re unsure as to which types you require, the prospect of them can seem very daunting. there is insurance for everything nowadays; insurance for buy-sell agreement, insurance for employment liability, and first-party property.

 To give you a headstart, below are 5 types of insurance that every startup business needs.
 Of course, this isn’t a complete list, so it’s vital that you research the various types of insurance your specific business needs before taking the leap.